kimi0zx/kimi0zx/README.md

 #### I am a final year Computer Science student
 ![I am a final year Computer Science student](http://wallup.net/wp-content/uploads/2017/03/28/433382-ultra-wide-Japan-anime-sky-sunlight.jpg)

-I am a Aspiring Web and App Developer with interests in various emerging technologies.
+I am a Software Developer with interests in various emerging technologies.
 Known for good problem-solving skills and quick to take up new concepts with ease.
 Ready to utilize my skills and passion to solve real world problems.

-Skills: ReactJS / NodeJS/ HTML5 / CSS3 / C++
+Skills: PyTorch / NumPy / ReactJS / NodeJS/ HTML5 / CSS3 / C++

-- 🔭 I’m currently working on a url shortner.
+- 🔭 I’m currently working on 3D Pose Estimation.
-- 🌱 I’m currently learning Solidity.
+- 🌱 I’m currently learning Deep Learning.
-- 👯 I’m looking to collaborate on anything on ethereum.
+- 👯 I’m looking to collaborate on anything on Computer Vision.
 - 📫 How to reach me: ring me up on any of my socials.
 - ⚡ Fun fact: If you subtract your age from the current year, you get your year of birth.